PSGAN: A Generative Adversarial Network for Remote Sensing Image Pan-Sharpening: PSGAN

 \subsection{Fully convolutional discriminator}

-In addition to a generator, a conditional discriminator network is trained simultaneously to discriminate the reference MS images from the generated pan-sharpened images.
+In addition to the generator, a conditional discriminator network is trained simultaneously to discriminate the reference MS images from the generated pan-sharpened images.
 Similar to~\cite{isola2017image}, we use a fully convolutional discriminator, which consists of five layers with kernels of 3$\times$3.
-The stride of the first three layers are set to 2, and the last two is 1.
+The stride of the first three layers is set to 2, and 1 for the last two layers.
 Except for the last layer, all the convolution layers are activated through LeakyReLU.
 Sigmoid is used to predict the probability of being \emph{real} HR MS or \emph{pan-sharpened} MS for each input.
 The architecture of the discriminator is shown in \cref{fig:architecture}.

+We give the detailed parameters of the proposed PSGANs in \cref{fig:architecture,fig:generators}.
+Taking into account the trade-off between the model complexity and the performance, we do not build much deeper networks, although the depths of them can be deepened easily by inserting more convolution blocks.
+Also, larger kernels such as $5\times5$ or $7\times7$ are not considered in this work, because they bring much more parameters with the same network depth.